GNYIO/gny-docs/docs/run-node/configure.md

 The **publicIp** option is mandatory on the `testnet` and on the `mainnet`.
 If you don't set it then the node will automatically use its privateIp which which will make the p2p communication with other nodes not work.
 ::::

 The GNY Blockchain uses [libp2p](https://github.com/libp2p/js-libp2p/) for p2p communication.
 Libp2p itself communicates with the help of [multiaddr](https://www.npmjs.com/package/multiaddr).
-The standard procedure is to add a multiaddrs that listens on `0.0.0.0` and the libp2p automatically binds to privateIP address.
+The standard procedure is that the GNY Blockchain adds a multiaddrs that listens on `0.0.0.0` and the libp2p automatically binds to the privateIP address.
 As pointed out above this will not work on the `testnet` and on the `mainnet`

 ```js
 const multi = `/ip4/0.0.0.0/tcp/4097`;
 peerInfo.multiaddrs.add(multi);
 ```

-This results in a own multiaddr array of e.g. where `10.0.3.4` is private IP address
+This results in a multiaddr array where for example `10.0.3.4` is used as the private IP address

 ```js
 {